jamulussoftware/jamuluswebsite/wiki/en/Privacy-Statement.md

 # Privacy Statement

-**The English version of this document represents the official privacy statement.
-Should a conflict arise between the English language version and any translation hereof, the English version shall prevail.
+**The English version of this document represents the official privacy statement for the _current version_ of the software available on this website.
+If there is a conflict between the English language version and any translation, the English version shall apply.
 This statement applies to the _current version_ of the Jamulus software.
-Earlier versions may have had different privacy terms which are no longer applicable.
+Earlier versions may have had different privacy terms which are no longer applicable or supported.
 Users are encouraged to use the most current version of the Jamulus software.**

 ## Definition of Terms